 They are proud of what they do, and have a fulfilling sense that they are making a difference in some way?

 Everyone wants to go to work with a spring in their step!

 For people to feel inspired, they want to know that their job matters and how they fit into the overall picture.
-Their emotional and intellectual commitment to the business' success comes about, when they know what success means - beyond their own limited job description.
+You'll get emotional and intellectual commitment to the business' success when people know what success means - beyond their limited job description.

 As the leader of the Pizza Store, I'd take every chance I could, to remind people that they are doing more than just making or delivering pizza.
-I'd like to talk to them about how 'at the end of a busy, maybe sometimes stressful week, many Mums and Dads look forward to, and are delighted to be able to, have a Pizza with their family, their kids see it as a treat and it is one small thing that makes life a little easier.'
+I'd talk to them about how: 'at the end of a busy, maybe sometimes stressful week, Mums and Dads look forward to and are delighted to be able to have a Pizza with their family.
+Their kids see it as a treat.
+And, it is one small thing that makes life a little easier.'